clEsperanto/pyclesperanto/docs/source/prototype/prototype.rst

 --------------------

 ``imread`` and ``imwrite`` were removed from the library as they are redondant with other libraries such as `scikit-image`.
 Please rely on these libraries to read and write images.
-This was discussed in the `issue #140 <https://github.com/clEsperanto/pyclesperanto/issues/140>`__.
+This was discussed in this `issue <https://github.com/clEsperanto/pyclesperanto/issues/140>`__.

 .. code-block:: python